Compiled Regexp comparation bug

 |ruby -v:||ruby 2.0.0p195 (2013-05-14 revision 40734) [x86_64-darwin12.4.0]||Backport:||1.9.3: UNKNOWN, 2.0.0: UNKNOWN|

 There is no such problem in latest 1.9.3, expression return true

-#2 Updated by Cedric Brancourt 9 months ago
+#2 Updated by Cedric Brancourt over 2 years ago

 Hopefully this is not a bug (or I think it is not).

 %r"\/" and Regexp.new("\/") your quote are the delimiters

 when you create regexp with slashes /\// the slashes (/) are your delimiters.
 Your regexp should end at the second / but fortunately you can escape this one with a backslash.

 So your backslash is there used to escape the second one.
 This mean that your regexp /\// is equal to %r"/"